ozzs/monobox/README.md

   MusicPlayer App
 </h1>

-<h4 align="center"> A lightweight, self-hosted, ad-free player to play music from your local library on your computer, in a friendly and simple UI. </h4>
+<h4 align="center"> A lightweight, self-hosted, ad-free player to play music from your local library on your mobile device, in a friendly and simple UI. </h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •